 AB 1194 (Ammiano, Pérez, Alejo, Levine, Pan): Safe Routes to Schools

-This bill would ensure the continuation of the Safe Routes to Schools program by dedicating a minimum of $46 million.
-TransForm supports this effort to maintain this effective and important program (click here for bill text).
+This bill has been amended: though it still states the intentions of the State to protect the Safe Routes to Schools program, the guaranteed revenues for the program were removed.
+TransForm supports this effort to maintain Safe Routes to Schools (click here for bill text).

 AB 1193 (Ting): Bike design flexibility